FAQs for Parents

 You will be told if symptoms of head lice are found on your child or any member of the class.
 Please let us know if you have treated your child so that we can advise others.
 This is done as a blanket letter so that no individual feels uncomfortable.

-Please note, the only way we can deal effectively with headlice is a class is if everybody treats their child.
-We appreciate your co-opertation with this matter.
+Please note, the only way we can deal effectively with head lice is a class is if everybody treats their child.
+We appreciate your co-operation with this matter.

 Jewellery and valuables

 We would request that children should not wear any jewellery to school, those with pierced ears should only wear studs.
 However on those days when your child has PE lessons no jewellery at all should be worn.